t-sin/ethogram/README.md

 ## Features

-- Several ways to define tests
+- Several kinds of tests
+    - unit tests (called "relations")
+    - behaviors
+    - (and anymore?)
 - Grouping some tests
+- Hooks in the lifecyles of tests
 - Useful expectation matchers
 - (Basic mocking frameworks?) (...is what?)